dddrrreee/cs240lx-25spr/labs/10-pmu/README.md

 in that you can use them to differentially debug what is going on, and arrive at a better place.

-A big emprical motivation for this lab is that with a small amount of infrastructure and tiny measurement programs you can get into interesting terrotoriy in minutes.
+A big empirical motivation for this lab is that with a small amount of infrastructure and tiny measurement programs you can get into interesting territory in minutes.
 Over the weekend, pretty much every time I tried to measure something I'd blurt out some permutation of:
  - "that's weird";
  - "that's interesting";